Dan and Phil: Radio

 In November 2012, the BBC announced that from January 2013 onwards, Dan and Phil would present the Sunday night entertainment and request show for national UK radio station BBC Radio 1.
 The duo had occasionally worked with Radio 1 before, making videos for the station's YouTube channel and presenting two Christmas broadcasts.

-The show was designed to be an interactive, audio-visual broadcast involving music videos made by viewers, physical challenges performed on air by Dan and Phil, and song requests from listeners.
+The eponymous show was designed to be an interactive, audio-visual broadcast involving music videos made by viewers, physical challenges performed on air by Dan and Phil, and song requests from listeners.
 It was streamed in a video, live on the BBC Radio 1 website, and accessible worldwide.

-In August 2014, it was announced that the last Dan and Phil show would be broadcast on 24 August, with the duo moving to a different show on Monday nights, featuring other popular video bloggers.
-This new show was titled The Internet Takeover, and featured Lester alongside Howell live on the first Monday of every month, before coming to an end in April 2016.
+In August 2014, it was announced that the last Dan and Phil show would be broadcast at the end of the month, with the duo moving to a new show on Monday nights.
+The show, The Internet Takeover, featured Dan and Phil once a month, with other popular video bloggers presenting the rest of the time.
+The show ended in April 2016.